iSumsoft» iOS Issues»11 Ways to Fix iPhone Not Showing Up in iTunes

 Way 8: Manage your iPhone with Apple Devices

-Apple Devices is another app for managing your iOS device on your PC, which is an effective alternative if iTunes can’t recognize your connected iPhone.
+Apple Devices is an alternative app for managing your iOS device on your PC, which can be used if iTunes fails to recognize your connected iPhone.

-1. Download Apple devices for free from the Microsoft Store and install it on your Windows.
+1. Download Apple Devices for free from the Microsoft Store and install it on your Windows PC.

-2. Launch Apple Devices and your iPhone should immediately show up on the app.
-You can then update, restore, or back up your iPhone, just like in iTunes.
+2. Launch Apple Devices, and your iPhone should be immediately recognized.
+You can then update, restore, or backup your iPhone.

 iPhone showing up in Apple Devices